With Russia outside the tent, G7 takes aim at Moscow

 "Russia's illegal annexation of Crimea, and actions to destabilize eastern Ukraine, are unacceptable and must stop."

-That message was reinforce by President Barack Obama, who said Russia's economy was already suffering and would only suffer more if Putin did not change behaviour.
+That message was reinforce by President Barack Obama, who said Russia's economy was already suffering and would only suffer more if Putin did not change behavior.

 "If Russia's provocations continue, it's clear from our discussions here that the G7 nations are ready to impose additional costs on Russia," he said.
 "Today, in contrast to a growing global economy, a sluggish Russian economy is even weaker because of the choices made by Russia's leadership."